cogneon/lernos-ai/en/src/1-03-machine-vs-human-learning.md

 There are two basic types of training in AI:

-- In supervised learning (**Supervised Learning**) (https://en.wikipedia.org/wiki/Supervised_learning), the model is given the correct classification for all training data.
+- In supervised learning ([Supervised Learning](https://en.wikipedia.org/wiki/Supervised_learning)), the model is given the correct classification for all training data.
 It learns the relevant features based on these labels.
 Neural networks also belong to this learning category.
-- In unsupervised learning (**Unsupervised Learning**)(https://en.wikipedia.org/wiki/Unsupervised_learning), the model only receives the data without labels.
+- In unsupervised learning ([Unsupervised Learning](https://en.wikipedia.org/wiki/Unsupervised_learning)), the model only receives the data without labels.
 It has to recognise similarities itself and group the data.
 In this way, it independently discovers patterns and structures.
 Unsupervised learning can be used as a supplementary method during training to give the model an even deeper understanding.
 It helps the model to recognise latent features and relationships between the data that might not be detected by supervised learning alone.

 The addition or combination of neural networks with supervised learning is called **deep learning**, a term that is also frequently used in AI discussions.